MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-security-configuration-framework/level-3-enterprise-VIP-security.md

 ms.date: 04/05/2018
 ---

-# SECCON 3 security configuration for enterprise VIPs
+# Level 3 enterprise VIP security configuration

 **Applies to**

 -   Windows 10
--   Windows Server 2016
--   Office 2016

-SECCON 3 is the security configuration recommended as a standard for organizations with large and sophisticated security organizations, or for specific users and groups who will be uniquely targeted by adversaries.
+Level 3 is the security configuration recommended as a standard for organizations with large and sophisticated security organizations, or for specific users and groups who will be uniquely targeted by adversaries.
 Such organizations are typically targeted by well-funded and sophisticated adversaries, and as such merit the additional constraints and controls described here.
-A SECCON 3 configuration should include all the configurations from SECCON 5 and SECCON 4 and add the following security controls.
+A level 3 configuration should include all the configurations from level 5 and level 4 and add the following security policies, controls, and organizational behaviors.

 ## Policies

-The policies enforced in SECCON 3 implement strict security configuration and controls.
+The policies enforced in level 3 implement strict security configuration and controls.
 They can have a potentially significant impact to users or to applications, enforcing a level of security commensurate with the risks facing targeted organizations.
 Microsoft recommends disciplined testing and deployment using [the rings methodology](https://docs.microsoft.com/windows/deployment/update/waas-deployment-rings-windows-10-updates).

 ### Security Template Policies